 Investment in Services

-The GP Surgery has an unparalleled amount of onsite diagnostic equipment
+The GP Surgery has an unparalleled array of diagnostic equipment

 Due to continuing investment in our services, we offer an unparalled array of onsite diagnostic equipment within our new state-of-the-art clinic, with the aim of reducing the inconvenience and waiting times faced by sending you to hospital for tests which can be done at the GP Surgery.
 These services include resting ECGs, palpitations monitors, 24 hour blood pressure monitoring, lung function tests and a complete range of contraceptive and sexual health services.
 Click on the services tab in the main menu bar to explore our range of services.